-This research indicates that untreated depression can cause the brain to shrink (notably, one area affected is the hippocampus – the part of the brain responsible for emotional regulation and complex decision making).
-Thankfully, there is growing evidence that brains are able to create new neurons throughout our lifetimes, a process called synaptogenisis, which is linked to neuroplasticity.
-However, if depression is left untreated long term, degeneration may outpace our ability to generate new neurons – a capacity that reduces as we age.
+Thankfully, there is growing evidence that brains are able to create new neurons throughout our lifetimes through a process called synaptogenesis, which is linked to neuroplasticity.
+If depression is left untreated for too long, however, degeneration may outpace our ability to generate new neurons (a capacity that reduces as we age).

 Full Recovery is Possible

-For a less-technical summary of the findings of the study linked above, click here.
+For a less-technical summary about the study, click here.

 Purchase the digital download for personal or professional use: